 3D face scanning applications in healthcare

-The use of laser-free scanning technology makes it possible to 3D scan the human body with all of its anatomical complexities for a wide range of healthcare applications, including facial augmentation and reconstruction, plastic surgery and more.
+The use of structured light scanning technology makes it possible to 3D scan the human body with all of its anatomical complexities for a wide range of healthcare applications, including facial augmentation and reconstruction, plastic surgery and more.

 3D facial scanning is just one area in which Artec’s scanners have become indispensable tools to medical personnel.
 In a recent study, Artec’s Eva was used to scan a human face in order to examine the effect of sitting, standing and supine positions on facial soft tissue.

 In maxillofacial surgery an accurate face scan of the patient is critical.
 For this the best 3D imaging solutions as used, such as 3D scanners.
-Artec’s fast, easy to use and laser-free technology allows medical personnel to make 3D face scans on the spot with no risk to the patient’s health.
+Artec’s fast, safe and easy to use technology allows medical personnel to make 3D face scans on the spot with no risk to the patient’s health.

 Artec’s Eva allows a user to 3D scan from virtually any angle and collect large amounts of data fast.
 The scanner also compensates for small movements in the patient and achieves results of superior precision and reliability, leading to a near perfect 3D face scan.
 It is an especially useful tool, as other methods used to capture this data, such as magnetic resonance imaging (MRI) and computer tomography (CT), require the patient to stand, sit or lie in a totally motionless position in order to get a highly precise 3D face scan.